 Urban and hybrid bikes with electric assistance are best suited to casual riders and commuters.
 They use frames with geometries that emphasise comfort and all-day fun.
 With electric assistance, you can now ride longer and not have to worry about hills or windy conditions.

 Commuters can also benefit from electric assistance by being able to cover greater distances to get to work without having to change clothes after their ride.
 Usually, e-bikes with commuting in mind will offer a sportier fit in order to increase efficiency.
-Bikes such as the Trek Super Commuter, Giant Quick-E+ and Cannondale Quick Neo are perfectly adapted for fun commuting.
+Bikes such as the Trek FX+, Giant Explore E+ and Cannondale Treadwell Neo are perfectly adapted for fun commuting.